Where to Invest Money to Get Monthly Income in UK?

 RisksRewards

-Low returns compared to other assetsSteady and predictable interest payments
+Lower returns compared to higher-risk equities.Steady, highly predictable interest payments.

-Long maturity periods limit liquidityExtremely low credit risk
+Long maturity periods can limit short-term liquidity.Virtually zero credit risk (backed by the UK Gov).

 5. Buy-to-Let Property